section-engineering-education/engineering-education/articles/python-database-programming-sqlite/index.md

 ### Database Queries
 #### INSERT
-To insert records into your SQLite database. you need to store your **INSERT INTO** query in a string.
+To insert records into your SQLite database.
+You need to store your **INSERT INTO** query in a string.
 After that, you can pass the query string to the execute.

 Let’s insert three records into the **Students** table: